Course: HIST 319Z (1 Credit)

 Topics include:

-The official course dates are 12-25 February 2023.
-Students will gain access to the online classroom one week prior to the start of the course and should take a virtual walk-through to become familiar with the content.
+The official course start date is 17 September 2025.
+Students will gain access to the online classroom one week prior to the start of the course and should take a virtual walk-through to become familiar with the content and syllabus.

-You may register for the 1 credit field study course with your local program coordinator or online at MyUMGC.
+You may register for the 1-3 credit field study course with your local program coordinator or online at MyUMGC.
 Tuition assistance or financial aid can be applied toward tuition costs.
-For more information, contact the UMGC Field Study Office at CIV +49-(0)631-534-800, or e-mail fieldstudies-europe@umgc.edu.
+For more information, contact the UMGC Field Study Office at CIV +49-(0)631-56000-90000, or email fieldstudies-europe@umgc.edu.

-Please verify with your local program coordinator or the Field Study Office at UMGC Europe Headquarters that the course will be held as scheduled.
+Before completing your travel plans, please verify with your local program coordinator or the Field Study Office at fieldstudies-europe@umgc.edu. that the course will be held as scheduled.
 If you drop/withdraw from a field study course after the registration deadline, you will be charged a fee of $100.
+A one-credit hour field study will be charged the amount equal to the pre-purchased tickets.
+Please see the additional field study fee.

 A field study course packs all of the 48 contact-hours of other courses into adventure-filled days on location, so you can earn one to three credits at an accelerated pace.
 In addition, rather than taking place in an education center, a field study course takes place in a historical European city where the subject being studied has its roots.
 You will visit historical sites and museums as well as participate in lectures that bring it all together for a one-of-a-kind learning experience.